A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Introduction

 The introduction of the first smartphone in 2007 marked has changed the world computed and communicated \cite{ens2012guidelines}.
 It is well known that the "reinvention of the phone" has led to a combination of hardware and software features that have taken the quality of use to new heights \cite{moumane2016usability}.
 The benefits of smartphones include instant communication, digital consumption of social media, gaming and entertainment, just to name a few.

 From the perspective of software vendors, the mobility paradigm introduces a different environment for applications, requiring significant changes in their design and development \cite{lee2004mobile, wasserman2010software}.
-Thus, usability has been revisited in the light of limited resources on the one hand and different user requirements on the other.
-However, little is known about the factors that influence the perceived usability of mobile applications.
+Thus, usability has been rethought in the light of limited resources on the one hand and different user requirements on the other.
+However, little is known about the factors and specific features that influence the perceived usability of mobile applications.

 While for user experience practitioners the term "usability" as a goal is equivalent to quality of use, which means that the product is used by real and satisfied users \cite{nascimento2016userbility, jeddi2020usability}.
 In this way of thinking, usability has two equivalent roles in design: as an attribute that must be designed into a product, and as the highest quality goal that ultimately aims at user satisfaction.
 For users of mobile applications, usability goes beyond mere functionality and includes factors related to a seamless and enjoyable interaction with the application \cite{adu2020development, manzano2023usability, shinozaki2024usability}.
+On the other hand, poor usability can lead to frustration \cite{raita2014mixed, sarkar2016usability, cho2018multi}, lower user engagement \cite{huang2023systematic, weichbroth2025usability}, and ultimately abandonment \cite{liang2024exploratory, al2023people} in favor of competitors.

 There have been a number of intensive research efforts to understand the nature and phenomena of mobile usability \cite{aryana2013mobile, da2019set, kivijarvi2023instrumental}, with a particular focus on identifying contributing factors \cite{ham2006conceptual, baharuddin2013usability, ghazizadeh2017quantitative}.
 However, despite nearly two dozen years of studies, the ongoing discussion has not yielded conclusive results due to the lack of uniformity in modeling mobile usability.
-One of the first attempts to find a unified model was made in 2013 by Harrison et al. \cite{harrison2013usability} and was recently updated in 2024 by Weichbroth \cite{weichbroth2024usability}.
-While the former consists of seven factors, the latter added three more.
-However, to the best of our knowledge, there is no study that evaluates the impact of all these factors on the perceived usability of mobile applications.
+One of the first attempts to find a unified model was made in 2013 by Harrison et al. \cite{harrison2013usability}, who introduced the PACMAD model.
+Due to its structured approach to identifying and addressing usability issues specific to mobile applications, their model has become one of the most widely used frameworks for mobile usability testing \cite{rey2024ligtas, weichbroth2024usability}.